 - First, print off all the pages.
 You will need a set of word-building pages for each player.

 - Next, cut out the letters or you can use magnetic letters if you have enough r’s and e’s.

 - Finally, place the letters in a sensory tub.
 You can use rice, water beads, kinetic sand, or another sensory object.

 The phonics spelling game is simple to play.
 Our kiddos simply pull a letter out of the sensory tub and then fill in the blanks on their sheet to create a word.

 I had my kiddos close their eyes and dig into our sensory bin.
 Once they pulled out a letter, they had to decide where to put it.

 At first, it was easy, as there were many open spaces.
 As their mats filled out they found they had to really think through where to put them.

 I loved how it made my boy analyze the words, and he even started saying things like I need an e to finish off the word berry.

 My youngest needed a little help, and we used our word sort as a cheat sheet to help him spell the words!

-Get all the activities for these word families here.
+Get all the activities to teach phonics for these air, eir, and err word families here.